+1. Introduc ction 3

+2. Choosin g investments .3

+3. Investm ent objectives .3

+4. Kinds of investments to be held4 .4

+5. The balance between different kinds of investments4 .
+4

+6. Risks5

+7. Expected return on investments6 .6

+8. Realisation of investments6 .6

+9. Financially material considerations, the exercise of rights and engagement activities and non-financial matters

+10. Policy on arrangements with asset managers8 .8

+11. Agreem ent 10

+- 1. T Note on investment policy of the Scheme in relation to the current Statement of Investr 11 nent

 1. Introduction

-2. Choosin ig investments3

-3. Investment objectives

-4. Kinds of investments to be held4

-5. The bala ance between different kinds of investments4

-6. Risks

-7. Expecte d return on investments6

-8. Realisation of investments

-9. matte 9.
-Financially material considerations, the exercise of rights and engagement activities and non-financial matters

-10. Policy on arrangements with asset managers

-11. Agreem ent10

-Appendix 1 Principles Note on investment policy of the Scheme in relation to the current Statement of Investment 11

-Introduction 1.

-- This is the Statement of Investment Principles prepared by the Trustees of the R C Treatt & Co Limited 1.1.
-Pension and Assurance Scheme ("the Scheme").
-This statement sets down the principles which govern the decisions about investments that enable the Scheme to meet the requirements of: - the Pensions Act 1995, as amended by the Pensions Act 2004; - the Occupational Pension Schemes (Investment) Regulations 2005 as amended by the Occupational • Pension Schemes (Investment) (Amendment) Regulations 2010; - the Pension Protection Fund (Pensionable Service) and Occupational Pension Schemes (Investment and Disclosure) (Amendment and Modification) Regulations 2018; and - the Occupational Pension Schemes (Investment and Disclosure) (Amendment) Regulations 2019. - In preparing this statement the Trustees have consulted with R C Treatt & Co Limited ("the Employer"), 1.2. the Principal Employer, and obtained advice from Barnett Waddingham LLP, the Trustees' investment consultants.
+- 1.1.
+This is the Statement of Investment Principles prepared by the Trustees of the R C Treatt & Co Limited Pension and Assurance Scheme ("the Scheme").
+This statement sets down the principles which govern the decisions about investments that enable the Scheme to meet the requirements of: - the Pensions Act 1995, as amended by the Pensions Act 2004; - the Occupational Pension Schemes (Investment) Regulations 2005 as amended by the Occupational Pension Schemes (Investment) (Amendment) Regulations 2010; - the Pension Protection Fund (Pensionable Service) and Occupational Pension Schemes (Investment and Disclosure) (Amendment and Modification) Regulations 2018; and - the Occupational Pension Schemes (Investment and Disclosure) (Amendment) Regulations 2019. - 1.2.
+In preparing this statement the Trustees have consulted with R C Treatt & Co Limited ("the Employer"), the Principal Employer, and obtained advice from Barnett Waddingham LLP, the Trustees' investment consultants.
 Barnett Waddingham LLP is authorised and regulated by the Financial Conduct Authority. - 1.3.
 This statement has been prepared with regard to the 2001 Myners review of institutional investment (including subsequent updates), and Scheme Funding legislation. - 1.4.
-The Trustees will review this statement at least every three years or if there is a significant change in any of the areas covered by the statement. - The investment powers of the Trustees are set out in Clause 5.4 of the Definitive Trust Deed & Rules, dated 1.5.
-23 December 2003.
+The Trustees will review this statement at least every three years or if there is a significant change in any of the areas covered by the statement. - 1.5.
+The investment powers of the Trustees are set out in Clause 5.4 of the Definitive Trust Deed & Rules, dated 23 December 2003.
 This statement is consistent with those powers.

-Choosing investments 2.
+2. Choosing investments